ToolWeb Logo

 • Time-ordered records: Choose v1 when you want identifiers whose timestamp component can be used to roughly sort or audit creation time.

-Getting the most from UUIDs is mostly about choosing the right version and storing them efficiently.
+Direct Answer: Getting the most from UUIDs is mostly about choosing the right version and storing them efficiently.

 • Default to v4 for general-purpose identifiers.
 Its randomness makes values unpredictable, which is better when an ID might be exposed in a URL or API response.